YouBenshan/jVisualVM/src/main/java/ybs/gc/cpu/README.md

 	`CPU` in `Samples` Tab, `Self Time(CPU)`.
 * Q:
 	* Find out which part of code is costly in jVisualVM.
+	*Take a Snapshot of `CPU sample`.
+Pay attention to the `BufferedWriter.flush()` in CallTree.*
 	* Improve the code.
+	*See in the code.
+	Read more about the relationship of CPU System Usage and Java IO in book "Java Performance".*

 GOTO